 The Fiche Financière of REMIT only reflects the Commission proposal from 8 December 2010 and does not take into consideration the amendments that the draft was subject to in the European Parliament and in the Council during the legislative process, until its final adoption on 25 October 2011.
 Moreover, during the implementation phase, it has emerged that, due to its unprecedented scope, effective market monitoring under REMIT requires the dedication of a larger number of market analysts and other expert staff than what was envisaged in the Fiche Financière.
-In this respect, the need for additional human resources for operating the wholesale energy market monitoring effectively and for performing the additional tasks and activities is estimated to amount to 35 additional temporary agents in 2014.
-It is also expected that the increased resources allocated to REMIT will require the splitting of the Market Monitoring department into two separate departments: the Department of Market Oversight and Department of Analysis and Surveillance.
+In this respect, the need for additional human resources for operating the wholesale energy market monitoring effectively and for performing the additional tasks and activities was estimated to amount to 30 additional temporary agents in 2015.
 More specifically:

-- 15 temporary agents, to deal with the additional tasks assigned to the Agency during the legislative process; - 15 temporary agents, to complement the current staff assigned to market monitoring activities to deal with the scale and complexity of these activities, which have become evident with the detailed definition of the trading and fundamental data to be reported and collected by the Agency; - 5 temporary agents in central and support functions (legal, human resources, communication, procurement and IT), to support the increase in staff numbers and the substantial expansion in the activities of the Agency.
+15 temporary agents, to deal with the additional tasks assigned to the Agency during the legislative process;

+- 15 temporary agents, to complement the current staff assigned to market monitoring activities to deal with the scale and complexity of these activities, which have become evident with the detailed definition of the trading and fundamental data to be reported and collected by the Agency;